 The SCR process is flexible in terms of operating temperature, and can be deployed at various points along the flue gas treatment process chain.
 On this basis a distinction is made between the following approaches:

 Low temperature catalytic converter:

 The Main Advantages of the SCR Process:

-Both nitrogen and dioxins/furans can be adsorbed onto activated carbon or lignite coke and then removed from the flue gas.
+Both mercury and dioxins/furans can be adsorbed onto activated carbon or lignite coke and then removed from the flue gas.

 Depending on the overall flue gas treatment approach, the activated carbon or lignite coke can be introduced and subsequently ejected at different stages of the process:

 The Main Advantages of Adsorption onto Activated Carbon or Lignite Coke: